-ABS electrical system from ignition switch ON to ignition switch OFF.
+The ABS control module monitors the ABS electrical system from ignition switch ON to ignition switch OFF.
 Any malfunction will be indicated by the anti-lock warning light coming on.

-Should a fault develop in the ABS system, the brake system will still operate conventionally and with the same conventionally and with the same standard of performance as vehicles not equipped with ABS.
-Caution: Consult a Jaguar Dealer
+Should a fault develop in the ABS system, the brake system will still operate conventionally and with the same standard of performance as vehicles not equipped with ABS.